vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

 # Cloudflare with DigitalOcean Kubernetes for DDoS, WAF, and Other Services

 ## Problem Statement
-DigitalOcean provides managed Kubernetes service (DOKS) with basic DDoS protection.
-When someone runs an application in DOKS, they may want to have advanced DDoS protection, Web Application Firewall (WAF), and similar services that Cloudflare provides.
-This tutorial will describe how to put a Cloudflare service in front of DOKS.
+DigitalOcean offers a managed Kubernetes service (DOKS) with basic DDoS protection.
+When running an application in DOKS, users might require advanced DDoS protection, a Web Application Firewall (WAF), and other similar services that Cloudflare provides.
+This tutorial will describe how to integrate Cloudflare services with DOKS.

 ## Architecture
-Let's imagine there's a web application running in DOKS.
-The application is a Kubernetes Deployment with a Service that publicly exposes this application via DigitalOcean's managed load balancer on port 443.
-To access an application a client would connect via HTTPs to Cloudflare.
-Cloudflare will inspect the request.
-If the request is malicious, Cloudflare would drop it.
-If the request is legitimate, it will get proxied to DigitalOcean over HTTPs.
-Managed Load Balancer would receive the request, terminate TLS and redirect the request to one of the worker nodes over HTTP.
-Terminating TLS on a load balancer is convenient to maintain TLS certificate in a single central point and to avoid maintaining TLS certificates decentralized on worker nodes.
-The application will respond back to the client over the same chain of proxies back.
+Let's imagine a web application running in DOKS.
+This application is a Kubernetes Deployment with a Service that publicly exposes it via DigitalOcean's managed load balancer.
+To access the application, a client connects via HTTPS to Cloudflare.
+Cloudflare inspects the request.
+If the request is malicious, Cloudflare drops it.
+If the request is legitimate, it gets proxied to DigitalOcean over HTTPS.
+The load balancer on DigitalOcean receives the request, terminates TLS, and redirects it unencrypted over HTTP to one of the worker nodes.
+Terminating TLS on a load balancer is convenient for maintaining the TLS certificate at a single central point, thus avoiding the need to manage TLS certificates in a decentralized manner on worker nodes.
+The application then responds to the client through the same chain of proxies.

 ## Configuration Prerequisites
-You have to get this configured on your computer:
+Ensure the following tools are configured on your computer:
 - doctl
 - kubectl
 - jq